cybergeek1943/t4json/README.md

 &emsp;
 ###### _T4Json._ ```reset_settings()```
-Resets any settings that have been changed... back to their original default values.
+Resets any settings that have been changed… back to their original default values.

 &emsp;